varadgautam/kernel/Documentation/security/keys/core.rst

      RSASSA-PKCS1-v1.5 or RSAES-PKCS1-v1.5 encoding or "raw" if no encoding);
-     the name of the hash algorithm used to generate the data for a signature (if appropriate); the sizes of the input and output (or second input) buffers; and the ID of the operation to be performed.
+     the name of the hash algorithm used to generate the data for a signature (if appropriate); the sizes of the input and output (or second input) buffers; the ID of the operation to be performed; salt length to be used in case of RSASSA-PSS; and hash algorithm used with MGF for RSASSA-PSS.

      For a given operation ID, the input and output buffers are used as follows::